Public art, Urban Art, Art in the Public Domain

 A selection of current and recent projects include:

-Project Manager and Curatorial Consultant, eight major new Art Installations, Great Victorian Rail Trail (2021 - ongoing)
+Project Manager and Curatorial Consultant, Art on the Great Victorian Rail Trail.
+Delivering eight major new art installations, regional Victoria (2021 - 2023)

 Consultant Curator, Metro Tunnel Creative Program, Melbourne (2018 - ongoing)